awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 ## Previous generation volumes<a name="vol-type-prev"></a>

-Magnetic \(`standard`\) volumes are previous generation volumes that are backed by magentic drives\.
+Magnetic \(`standard`\) volumes are previous generation volumes that are backed by magnetic drives\.
 They are suited for workloads with small datasets where data is accessed infrequently and performance is not of primary importance\.
 These volumes deliver approximately 100 IOPS on average, with burst capability of up to hundreds of IOPS, and they can range in size from 1 GiB to 1 TiB\.

 **Tip**
 Magnetic is a previous generation volume type\.
 If you need higher performance or performance consistency than previous\-generation volumes can provide, we recommend using one of the newer volume types\.